boyzoid/blog/content/posts/2022/march/karma-coverage.md

 Follow the prompts, provide the requested information (or don't - you can always edit the file later), and Karma will generate a configuration file for you with the name you provide.
 We already have a configuration file named `my.conf.js`.
 Let's look at some parts of that file.

 The first important bit of information is the `framework` property.
-In our file it looks like this
+In our file it looks like this:

 ```javascript
 frameworks: ["jasmine"];